Assessing your master's application

 When we receive final degree results and any other academic requirements we will confirm the places of those applicants who have met the terms of their offer.
 In order to be confirmed as a student you will be required to accept your offer.
 You can do this at either the conditional or unconditional offer stage.

 All applicants who are offered a place to study at the University will receive an offer letter detailing the terms and conditions of the offer.
 This will include details of any individual requirements that need to be fulfilled before an applicant can be admitted to the University.
 Offer letters will be sent out either by post or as an email attachment.
-The terms and conditions of any offer can be found here.
+For terms and conditions of any offer, see:

 Reapplications and registration